 Study Spanish in Peru

-Peru, the captivating former center of the Incan Empire, shares its borders with Ecuador, Colombia, Brazil, Bolivia, Chile and the Pacific Ocean.
-Its population of over 25 million is a diverse combination of people of indigenous, mestizo, European, African, Japanese and Chinese descent.
+Peru, the captivating former center of the Inca Empire, shares its borders with Ecuador, Colombia, Brazil, Bolivia, Chile and the Pacific Ocean.
+Its population of over 32 million is a diverse combination of people of indigenous, mestizo, European, African, Japanese, and Chinese descent.

-Spanish and Quechua are both official languages and the country is made up of three distinct regions: the narrow Pacific coastal belt, the wide Andean mountain range and the Amazon rainforest.
-Interspersed throughout are fascinating architectural ruins from the Nazca, Moche and Incan civilizations, like the world-famous remains of Machu Picchu.
+Spanish and Quechua are both official languages, and the country is made up of three distinct regions: the narrow Pacific coastal belt, the wide Andean mountain range, and the Amazon rainforest.
+Interspersed throughout are fascinating architectural ruins from the Nazca, Moche, and Inca civilizations, including the world-famous site of Machu Picchu.

-When you learn the Spanish language in Peru, you’re sure to be mesmerized by its wealth of intriguing traditions and diversity in every sense of the word.
-It’s perfect for getting a taste of South America’s different geographical and ethnic landscapes.
+When you learn the Spanish language in Peru, you’re sure to be mesmerized by its wealth of traditions and diversity.
+It's a perfect place to get a taste of South America's different geographical and ethnic landscapes.